JohannesKlauss/JohannesKlauss/README.md

 ### Hi there, my name is Johannes Klauss

-I'll move most of my code to https://codeberg.org/JohnsonDetlev
+Github has become a AI slop fest, so I'll move most of my code to https://codeberg.org/JohnsonDetlev

 ### Stats